CampusIoT/stm32-riotos-demos/examples/im880a-ds75lx/README.md

 The IMST iM880a board is a simple prototyping board with an IMST IMST iM880a LoRa module and a DS75LX temperature sensor.

-The demonstration program reads the temperature from the DS75LX sensor and sends it over a LoRaWAN network.
+The demonstration program reads the temperature from the DS75LX sensor and sends it into an uplink message over a LoRaWAN network.
+The program prints the payload of the downlink messages.

 ## Libraries